The best drawing apps for iPad

 Which iPad should I use for drawing apps?

 All of the most recent iPad generations support one of the Apple Pencils, so you can use the drawing apps above on any iPad.
-However, the standard iPad, including the new iPad 2022, only supports Apple Pencil 1.
+However, the standard iPad, including the iPad 2022, only supports Apple Pencil 1.
 Recent Pros, Airs and the most recent mini support Apple Pencil 2, which has some distinct advantages for drawing (see our Apple Pencil vs Apple Pencil 2 to understand the differences.

-Do I need an Apple Pencil to use the best drawing apps for iPad
+Do I need an Apple Pencil to use the best drawing apps for iPad?

 You don't need an Apple pencil to use drawing apps on an iPad – see our pick of the best Apple Pencil alternatives for other options.
 However, we do rate the Apple Pencil as the best iPad stylus overall.
 It is more expensive than some other options, but we find it offers the best experience for drawing.